N2WU/n2wu.github.io/_posts/2022-01-03-sota-12-kh6-adventure.md

 After another 1/4 mile, you'll get to another thick 8ft fence.
 The property past this point is owned by the West Maui Forest Reserve.
 You are not allowed, *under any circumstances*, to trespass onto this property.
 I didn't feel like getting in trouble with the law, so I turned around.
 The trail did continue past the ridge but I wasn't risking 6 points over Hawaiian curses and ruining ecosystems.

 ![Sign](/assets/img/sota_12/008_trespass.jpg)
-_Kalipau Ridge's "No Trespassing Sign"_
+_Kapilau Ridge's "No Trespassing Sign"_

 # K6/MA-001: Red Hill (Haleakala)